Strata By-Laws

 Move in / move out

-(3) An owner, tenant or occupant of a strata lot must ensure that the lobby doors are not left open, ajar or unattended and that furniture is not left in the lobby area during any move in or out of a strata lot.
+(5) An owner, tenant or occupant must ensure that lobby or side doors are not left open, ajar or unattended and the furniture is not left piled in the lobby area.

-(4) An owner, tenant or occupant must ensure that no damage is caused to any common property during any move in or out of a strata lot and that all common property is left in a clean state following such move, and that all hallways and lobby areas are vacuumed immediately upon completion of such move.
+(6) An owner, tenant or occupant must ensure that all common areas are left damage free, clean and all hallways and lobby areas are vacuumed immediately upon completion of the move.

 Rentals